MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.development/docs.md

 # Getting set up using Docker
 - <i>WIP: More information coming soon.</i>

+## Cerberus Device and Account Manager
+Mycroft AI, Inc. - the company behind Mycroft maintains the Cerberus device and account management system.
+Developers can sign up at https://cerberus.mycroft.ai

+Once signed up you can pair a device and use our API keys for services, such as the STT (Speech-to-Text) API.
+It also uses allows you to use our API keys for weather, Wolfram-Alpha, and various other skills.

+If you do not wish to use our service, you may insert your own API keys into the configuration file.

 ## Configuration
 Mycroft configuration consists of 3 possible config files.
 - `defaults.ini`, which lives inside the mycroft codebase/distribution